 Goal: install three non-negotiable defaults.

-Do not overhaul your health in week two.
+No need to overhaul health in week two.
 Install exactly three habits — the ones with the highest return on the least friction.
+The data from week one made the targets undeniable.

 Default 1: Consistent Wake Time

 Pick a wake time and hold it every day this week, including weekends.
-Not an earlier wake time — your current wake time, made consistent.
+Not an earlier wake time — the current wake time, made consistent.
 Irregular sleep timing is more disruptive to energy than total sleep hours for most people.
-Consistent timing synchronizes your circadian rhythm within 7–10 days.
+Consistent timing synchronizes the circadian rhythm within 7–10 days.

 Set a single alarm.
 No snooze.